Learn how to start a travel blog and how to make money online…

 E) But you can set up a free blog, right?

-You can set up a free blog where you do not have to pay for hosting but this means you will be doomed forever to have a forgettable domain name where you cannot build up your domain authority as you don’t have your own part of the internet.
+You can start a travel blog where you do not have to pay for hosting but this means you will be doomed forever to have a forgettable domain name where you cannot build up your domain authority as you don’t have your own part of the internet.

 F) Do I need a laptop?